apexad/homebridge-mysmartblinds-bridge/README.md

 [Homebridge](https://github.com/homebridge/homebridge) plugin which communicates with MySmartBlinds through the [MySmartBlinds Smart Bridge](https://www.mysmartblinds.com/products/smart-hub).
 Configure your blinds and bridge with the official iOS or Android app first in order to use this homebridge plugin.

-This plugin is not affilited with the MySmartBlinds product.
+This plugin is not affiliated with the MySmartBlinds product.

 ## Features
 1. Uses bridge to auto-detect all blinds setup in the MySmartBlinds app, no need to specify each blind